Welcome to the lucid eye blog

 Kaizen is a Japanese way of running a company by always trying to improve the way people work and what they do.
 It is a philosophy and practice of continuous improvement.
 This way of doing things is practiced at the … Continue reading Kaizen, lightbulbs and Continuous Professional Development

-So goes the famous Geordie anthem ‘The Blaydon Races’ penned by George ‘Geordie’ Ridley in 1862.
-It was written to celebrate a horse race and carnival in Blaydon, a small town situated a few miles from Newcastle on the other … Continue reading ‘Twas on the 9th of Joon – Happy Geordie Day!
+Aa went to Blaydon Races, ‘Twas on the 9th of Joon, Eiteen hundred an’ sixty-two, on a summer’s efternoon… So goes the famous Geordie anthem ‘The Blaydon Races’ penned by George ‘Geordie’ Ridley in 1862.
+It was written to celebrate … Continue reading ‘Twas on the 9th of Joon – Happy Geordie Day!

 After catching the night bus from Foz do Iguaçu we arrived at our next destination, Bonito, the following morning.
 The journey had taken a mere 13 hours and, taking full advantage of the luxurious legroom, I had slept very comfortably. … Continue reading Diary of a backpacker 6 – Bonito, a liquid paradise

 In today’s globalised world, translation is an activity that continues to grow at a rapid pace.
 It seems to be everywhere we look.
 It is fundamental to the United Nations, the European Union, the World Trade Organisation and many other … Continue reading What is translation?